miurahr/gdal/BUILDING_WITH_CMAKE.md

 - SWIG_PYTHON: python bindings, default ON, it is required to run autotest

+  * PYTHON_VERSION: specify what version to build module. if not specified, preferably search python3 then see python2.

 - SWIG_CSHARP: c# bindings built by .NET or MONO

 - SWIG_PHP: PHP bindings